 With that said, we recommend using the platforms that are best suited to your audience’s unique interests and demographics.
 For example, Instagram can be more effective if your readers are aged 18-34.
-You can easily find this data by examining your demographic metrics in Google Analytics:
+It may make sense for you to connect an Instagram plugin to your site so that you can have a tighter integration between your site and the social network.
+You can also easily find this data by examining your demographic metrics in Google Analytics:

 Using proven SEO techniques is essential if you want to draw organic traffic to your site.
 However, focusing solely on Google could mean losing out on a significant number of potential visitors.
 Smaller sources such as Yahoo are still well worth considering, especially if you’re looking at international traffic (from Mexico and Japan most of all).

 To recap, you can optimize your content for Yahoo SEO by following these tips:

 - Include keywords in your page titles, tags, and content.

 - Submit your sitemap to Bing.

 - Work on your social media strategy.

 Do you have any questions about optimizing your content for Yahoo SEO?
 Let us know in the comments section below!